See accomplishments and highlights to date within each goal of the Making New York Work for Everyone Action Plan:

 ● Launched Smart Curbs pilot and curb management action plan – A comprehensive effort to reimagine the city's curb space—deploying innovative tools and creative, forward-looking strategies to make the city cleaner, greener, and healthier.

-● Historic expansion of New York City's greenway corridors – The City launched a historic expansion of NYC’s greenways—filling gaps in the outer-borough greenway network to create 60 miles of greenway corridors.
-Through this expansion, the Adams administration will build more than 40 miles of new protected bike infrastructure and explore improvements to existing infrastructure along the corridors to expand safer, greener transportation options to Queens, Staten Island, Brooklyn, and the Bronx.
+● Historic expansion of New York City's greenway corridors – The City launched a historic expansion of NYC’s greenways—filling gaps in the greenway network beyond Manhattan to create 60 miles of greenway corridors.
+Through this expansion, the Adams Administration will build more than 40 miles of new protected bike infrastructure and explore improvements to existing infrastructure along the corridors to expand safer, greener transportation options to Queens, Staten Island, Brooklyn, and the Bronx.

 ● $700 million Governors Island Climate Solutions Center – The City announced the “New York Climate Exchange,” a transformative vision for a first-in-the-nation climate research, education, and jobs hub on Governors Island that will create thousands of permanent jobs and $1 billion in economic impact for the city.